CALL US TODAY!

 Proving Negligence in a Personal Injury Claim

-In order to have the strongest personal injury claim possible, you must prove the four elements of negligence.
+In order to have the strongest personal injury claim possible, you must prove the four elements of negligence without breaking the legal chain of causation.
 Albany personal injury lawyers at Bailey, Johnson & Peck can help you do this.

 • Breached Duty of Care: A driver or property owner breached this duty of care.